Meet Our Leadership

 Form I (Kindergarten)

-Miss Houser earned her B.S. in Early Childhood and Special Education from Franciscan University in Steubenville, Ohio.
+Mrs. Climaco earned her B.S. in Early Childhood and Special Education from Franciscan University in Steubenville, Ohio.
 She has a passion for teaching reading and is fascinated by the amazing capabilities God has given the human mind.
 She loves the beauty and richness of the liturgical year and seeks to bring this into daily life in her classroom.
-Miss Houser’s greatest joy in the classroom is getting to know each of her students individually and helping them grow.
+Mrs. Climaco’s greatest joy in the classroom is getting to know each of her students individually and helping them grow.
 She is inspired by classical education’s emphasis on forming students in every aspect of their lives.
 Outside of the classroom, you can find her singing and listening to music, praying in Adoration, and spending time with her family.
 Her favorite school supply is her desk stash of chocolate.

 Education